 To grow your nest egg, save a portion of your monthly income.
 In order to do that, you’ll need to figure out your monthly expenses and create a budget.
 You should determine how much of your income you need to cover your fixed and variable expenses, plus how much you’ve been spending on nonessentials.
 Then you can figure out where you can afford to cut corners to put extra money toward your nest egg.

 Of course, it’s always smart to have an emergency fund in place before investing aggressively.
-This money is for unplanned expenses that come up before retirement, such as car repairs or out of pocket healthcare costs.
+This money is for unplanned expenses that come up before retirement, such as car repairs or out of pocket health care costs.
 This way, when those unplanned expenses come up, you won’t have to sacrifice potential retirement savings to cover the cost.

 Although you may have Social Security in retirement, it’s only designed to supplement your income.
 Nest eggs are an important part of ensuring that you’ll be financially secure when you’re older.
-It’s very important to save as much as possible, as early as possible, so that your investment has the opportunity to grow.
+It’s very important to save as much as possible, as early as possible, so that your investments have the opportunity to grow.
 With some smart retirement planning, you’ll be in a good position to cover your costs in your golden years.

 Retirement Saving Tips